Baghdad: Foundation

-The roundness points to the fact that it was based on Arabic script.
 The two designers who were hired by Al-Mansur to plan the city's design were Naubakht, a Zoroastrian who also determined that the date of the foundation of the city would be astrologically auspicious, and Mashallah, a Jew from Khorasan, Iran.
+They determined the city's auspicious founding date under the sign of Leo the lion, symbolizing strength and expansion.